nurinamu/emotobooth/README.md

 - `showgrid`: **the exception; we will want to use this on one of the production screens** shows the grid / historical view rather than the json / latest view.
 - `zoom`: resize UI so panels can fit, based on width, in your window.
 - `controls`: in json view, adds toolbar with shortcuts to taking certain photos to bottom of screen
+- `dontprint`: tells the application not to render final photostrip to the `site/out-print` folder
 - `prepopulate`: in grid view, uses pregenerated images to fill out grid if we don't actually have enough historical images to do so.
 Otherwise, only historical processed images will be used.
 - Timing options: to speed up or skip steps of the sequence.
 Defaults to `normal`.
   - `timing=fast&`: all steps run, but faster than usual.